matthiask/406.ch/posts/20231215-weeknotes.md

 2022](https://adventofcode.com/) a lot and I have definitely learned to know when to use and how to use a few algorithms I didn't even know before.
 I'm again working through the puzzles in my own pace and have managed to solve almost all of them up to today this year.
-The big exception is yesterday's puzzle, I don't even know where to start 😅.
+There still is a puzzle where I don't even know where to start though 😅.

+## Hosting

+We're still hosting most sites on virtualized servers, without any containers or any of the new stuff.
+I'm finally reaching the point where the downsides of this approach start to drag new projects down and the workarounds start looking worse than maybe switching to containers or even Kubernetes.
+Wish me luck, I'm more confused than I've been in years.

 ## Health